olifrost/olifrost.github.io/_posts/2019-07-10-realistic-earth-emoji.md

 ### <i class="fas fa-globe-europe"></i>  Three Rotations

-It's on fire, whichever way you look at
+It's on fire, whichever way you look at it.

   </div>